ParleSec/ZeroVault/README.md

 **ZeroVault** is a lightweight cryptographic vault designed for encrypting and verifying sensitive documents using modern, secure encryption primitives.
 With a simple command like `zerovault encrypt`, your data is protected by multiple layers of strong encryption.

-ZeroVault automatically installs itself to `~/.zerovault/bin/` (or Windows equivalent) and adds this location to your PATH.

 For detailed installation instructions, see [INSTALL.md](INSTALL.md).

 ## Purpose & Motivation